WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 * **SES** is for **reach, containing multi-media emails**.

 ### EventBridge

 - SNS and SQS combined (more or less)

 * can be **integrated with much more services than SQS or SNS (natively, without pooling)**.
   What's more important that you can **integrate natively with 3rd party AWS service providers** or webhooks.
   Since these are going through APIGW the integration could also be done using SQS or SNS.

 - does **not support FIFO ordering**

-* **NOT for high ammounts of events per second**.
-You are billted per send event.
+* **NOT for high amounts of events per second**.
+You are billed per send an event.
 For case where you have a lot of events look into Kinesis.

 #### Schema Registry